POWERFUL TASK MANAGEMENT

 Are you affiliated with Davidco or Getting Things Done?

-Throughout Creating Flow and Workflow Mastery I try to describe what I understand to be GTD concepts and what I believe to be my own deviations from them.
+Throughout Creating Flow, Workflow Mastery, and Zen & The Art of Work I try to describe what I understand to be GTD concepts and what I believe to be my own deviations from them.
 But, Davidco does not endorse me, and I may not interpret everything they have to say perfectly.

 Do check out the book Getting Things Done.
 There are many task management methodologies out there.
 I find the best are those you can adapt to your own workflow.
 I’ve found the GTD method to be useful for myself.